 Being promoted to the leadership team you may feel overwhelmed or even anxious about your role.

-Being a manager entails a myriad of duties, responsibilities, and commitments.
+Being on the leadership team entails a myriad of duties, responsibilities, and commitments.
 So it is important for you to have a command of the inner workings of your organization and the team who will work alongside you.

 It’s normal to feel a little awkward if you beat out some of your coworkers for the position.